Shelob9/joshpress-2020/README.md

   - `node index.js`
 - Rewrite content from dev.to
   - `yarn source`
+- Run a joshbot script
+  - `yarn joshbot`

 ## Overview

-This repo has two components:
+This repo has two or mote components:

 - `client`
   - A Gatsby site
 - `server`
   - Express server.
+- `joshbot`
+  - A bot that tracks Josh things.

 The server is responsible for: